 - Unstable ligamentous injury in an adult patient where nonoperative treatment does not restore sufficient strength for stability

 - Multiply injured patients

-The surgery of injured spine varies as per level of the injury but the principle followed are
+The surgery of injured spine varies as per level of the injury but the principles followed are

-- Fixation of the injured segment with implant
+- Fixation of the injured segment with an implant

 - Fusion of the segment with bone graft

 The purpose of the implant is to hold the segment in the position till the time fusion occurs.
-If not fused, implant would fail some day and spine would again become unstable.
+If not fused, the implant would fail someday and spine would again become unstable.